 Check Cashing Stores

-Check cashing stores typically charge a percentage of the check and a flat fee.
+An expensive option for cashing checks is a check-cashing store.
+Check-cashing stores typically charge a percentage of the check and a flat fee.
 Some may impose a fee that's equal to a percentage of the check value.
 Others may charge a flat fee on top of a percentage fee.
-For instance, to cash, a $2,000 check, a $5 fee plus 1 percent comes out to a $25 deduction from your paycheck.
+For instance, to cash a $2,000 check, a $5 fee plus 1% adds up to a $25 deduction from your paycheck.

-Enlisting help from Friends and Family
+Ask Friends and Family

 Some individuals without bank accounts approach their highly trusted contacts who have bank accounts and ask them to cash checks on their behalf.